 - develop the leadership abilities of women;

-- recognize and fulfill their accountability to the session (see PW Manual: A Guide for PW Groups);
+- recognize and fulfill their accountability to the session (see the PWC/Session Covenant and PW Manual: A Guide for PW Groups);

 - preserve historical records of PW in the Congregation; and

 - maintain connections with PW at other governing body levels.

 The specifics of how PWC groups operate depend on the needs and desires of the groups.
 Some congregations have multiple PWC groups, usually called circles; some have only one.
 Some circles dedicate themselves to one goal only—Bible study, mission or a yearly meeting—while other circles have several projects and goals throughout the year.
 Some circles are made up of a dozen women, some much fewer in number but equal in zeal.
 There is no wrong way to be PW!
 For more information, see the PW Manual: A Guide for PW Groups.